WPManageNinja/fluent-boards-dev-doc/src/database/query-builder.md

 Fluent's database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application.

 ::: tip
 Our Query Builder is compatible the PHP Laravel Framework's Query Builder.
-If you are familiar with Laravel's Query Builder, you will feel right at home using the FluentCRM's Query Builder.
+If you are familiar with Laravel's Query Builder, you will feel right at home using the FluentBoards' Query Builder.
 :::
 ### Example
 Here is an example Fluent Query Builder